Tereza Constantinou

 Abstract

 I grew up in Nicosia, Cyprus.
-After finishing high school, I moved to the UK where I studied Physical Natural Sciences (BA/MA) and Astrophysics (MSc) at Trinity College, University of Cambridge.
+After high school, I moved to the UK where I studied Physical Natural Sciences (BA/MA) and Astrophysics (MSc) at Trinity College, University of Cambridge.
 I then took 2 years off before my PhD: partly working remotely (ML Lead in a startup; for more info see my LinkedIn), and partly travelling (wherever covid allowed; for more info see non-research or ask!)

 Introduction